 ODVA Home Loan Program

-Separate from the VA Home Loan, Oregon is one of five states that offers its own veteran home loan program.
-Eligible veterans can receive fixed-rate financing for an owner-occupied, single-family residence; up to the Fannie Mae limit; purchase only (no refinancing), and up to four home loan maximum life benefit.
+Separate from the VA Home Loan, Oregon is one of many states that offers its own veteran home loan program.
+Eligible veterans can receive fixed-rate financing for an owner-occupied, single-family residence up to the Fannie Mae limit, purchase only (no refinancing), and up to four home loan maximum life benefit.

 Property Tax Exemption